 Conceived with the comforts of a Royal Governor in mind, the Lord Botetourt Suite provides an open, spacious environment combined with the luxuries of a Royal Governor’s quarters.
 Located on the second floor of the Cedars Cottage, treat yourself to a corner fireplace, queen size bed, angled dormers, and small sitting area.

-The fireplace, king size bed, day bed, mini-refrigerator, colonial decor, and private bath give this a lovely, romantic and homey feel.
+The fireplace, king size bed, day bed, mini-refrigerator, soft decor, and private bath will make you fall in love with this room!

 The corner fireplace, queen size bed, angled dormers, and small library with sitting area invite relaxation and escape.